-Many people with cancer are afraid to discuss complementary and integrative methods with their cancer care team.
-Some providers may not know all about the uses, risks, and potential benefits of these treatments.
-But this shouldn't stop you from talking to your cancer care team.
-Here are some tips to help with this conversation:
+Many people with cancer are afraid to discuss alternative treatments with their cancer care team.
+It’s true that many health care providers may not know about the uses, risks, and potential benefits of alternative treatments.
+You can help bridge the gap in a number of ways:

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 National Cancer Institute’s Office of Cancer Complementary and Alternative Medicine.
 Health Information for Patients.
-Accessed at https://cam.cancer.gov/health_information/for_patients.htm on August 18, 2021.
+Cam.cancer.gov.
+Accessed from https://cam.cancer.gov/health_information/for_patients.htm on August 18, 2021.